Exploring Festive Holiday Markets in New York City

 End of Day

-The sun sets about 4:30 now in NYC.
+The winter sun sets about 4:30 in NYC.
 And it gets cold.
-The wind chill makes it feel even colder - on this evening, it was in the high 30’s.
-So while my original itinerary included shopping the holiday market at Columbus Circle, Columbus Circle Holiday Market I must admit I didn’t make it.
-I wimped out and chose a warm dinner and early bedtime to prep for embarkation on our cruise tomorrow.
+As the icy winds swept through the streets, I reluctantly decided to skip Columbus Circle, Columbus Circle Holiday Market I chose a warm dinner and early bedtime to prep for embarkation on our cruise tomorrow.
 I’m still very happy with my full day of market shopping and meeting some wonderful, talented artists and makers.
-There’s always next year to explore more of this dynamic, sparkling city!
+There’s always next year to explore more of this magical, sparkling city!

 My day of holiday shopping in NYC has come to a close, however tomorrow I board NCL’s Getaway and cruise to the Caribbean.
 I can’t wait to see what unique, authentic, creative Things I find on this holiday voyage at sea!